icyc9/argon2min/README.md

 ## Benchmarks

-Our primary benchmarks are single- and multi-threaded runs of Argon2i with default parameters against the [reference implementation][2].
+Our primary benchmarks are single-threaded runs of Argon2i with default parameters against the [reference implementation][2].
 In order to compile and run this, first pull in the C sources: